-Owners of cats who go out at all, including by occasionally escaping, or in “my yard only” need to understand that they have an outdoor cat.
+Owners of cats who go outside.
+Including; by occasionally escaping or in “my yard only”, need to understand that they have an outdoor cat.
 It is incredibly easy and common for cats to escape from their owner’s yard and return before the owner can tell the difference.
-Yet this short span of time is enough to potentially expose your cat to feline immunodeficiency.
-If you do make the choice to let your cat go outside, we strongly recommend he or she is vaccinated against feline leukemia.
+Yet this short period is still enough to expose your cat to feline immunodeficiency potentially.
+However, if you choose to let your cat go outside, we strongly recommend he or she receive a vaccine for feline leukemia.

 While a vaccine for FIV currently exists, it is not recommended and currently unavailable in North America.
 While scientists continue to develop a safe, effective vaccine for FIV, current recommendations are to limit your cat’s exposure to other cats that may be infected.
 FIV positive cats can be co-housed with FIV negative cats, provided that they live in a “stable” environment where the cats do not fight with each other.
 Or create puncture wounds that may transmit the disease.